 Ronald (Trey) Sullivan III

-Trey, from Newton, Massachusetts, is pursuing his Bachelor of Arts degree in History and Literature from Harvard University, with a language citation in French.
-Elected to Phi Beta Kappa in his junior year of undergraduate studies, Trey also received the Lucy Allen Paton Prize for excellence in Humanities and the Fine Arts in the same year, which is awarded to a member of Harvard University’s junior and senior classes, respectively, who shows great promise in the fields.
+Prior to arriving in the UK, Trey graduated summa cum laude from Harvard University with an A.B. in History & Literature and a language citation in French.
+Elected to Phi Beta Kappa in his junior year, Trey also received the Lucy Allen Paton Prize for excellence in the Humanities and Fine Arts, which is awarded each year to a member of Harvard’s junior and senior classes, respectively, who shows the greatest promise in those fields.
+At Harvard, Trey was a Mellon Mays Undergraduate Research Fellow, Chair of the Politics of Race & Ethnicity program at the Institute of Politics, and co-founder of Harvard’s premier Black literary magazine, Indigo.